henry-bao/INFO201-Project/README.md

 3. What data-driven questions do you hope to answer about this domain (share at least 3)?

   Question 1: "Which country do people most travel to each year?"

+  This question can be answered using data by comparing numbers of arrivals per country and identifying which country has the most arrivals of tourists.

   Question 2: "Of the people traveling out of a country, how many are traveling for reasons other than business?"